 Benjamin "Pap" Singleton was born in Tennessee between 1806 and 1809 and was a mulatto Negro (his biological father was white, his mother a slave).
 According to Singleton (he would have to be the only source), he escaped his American master in 1846 and then fled North.
 He claims to have lived in Detroit and even in Canada, though neither can actually be verified.
 It is also said that he helped other Negroes escape slavery.
 However, this also cannot be verified by any independent source.
 What we do know about Singleton is that he was in Tennessee when the Union army arrived in 1862 (it could very well be [in fact, likely] that Singleton had never left Tennessee and it was the Union army that set him free).
 Nothing remarkable seems to have occurred in his long life up until 1874 when, at the ripe old age of 64 (or 67 if he was born in 1806), and without the ability to read or write, he went into business with another Negro, a clergyman by the name of Columbus M. Johnson.
 Together they formed the Edgefield Real Estate Association.

 The stated purpose of Singleton and Johnson's enterprise was to lure Negroes to Kansas, though they were also interested in making a profit (they charged $5.00 a person for their expedition).
 Singleton’s main desire, however, seemed to be more dedicated to creating an all-Negro colony, where Negroes could own their own land, be free from the American and be self-reliant.
 As to why Singleton wanted such a thing, he, along with probably most of his people, were apparently frustrated (angered?) by the prevailing attitude among white people after the Civil War ended, which was to require the Negro race, being a free and distinct people, to have separate living arrangements, and require the Negro men to provide for their families as well as for the wants and needs of their people.
 This prevailing attitude among the white populace, however, was not unusual nor was it in any way intended to be pejorative.
-That is, a "distinct" people (distinct racially, linguistically or religiously from another people), the construct of human history demonstrated, were required to provide for their own group i.e. their own people... and provide for themselves within the structure and confines of their own group --to create self-reliance.
-Of course, for Negro men, particularly those who were former slaves, becoming leaders and providers for their people, this was a edification process that was going to take some time.
+That is, a 'distinct' people (distinct racially, linguistically or religiously from another people), the construct of human nature, as demonstrated throughout human history, were required males to provide their own group i.e. their own people.
+And provide for themselves within the structure and confines of their own group --to create self-reliance.
+Of course for Negro men, particularly those who were former slaves, becoming leaders and providers for their people, this was a edification process that was going to take some time.

 On Sept.
 5th, 1877, Singleton's expedition finally left for Kansas with a total of 73 people.
 They eventually wound up in a place called Dunlap, which was originally part of an Indian reservation that had been seized by the U.S. government and then subsequently given to Singleton and his people as part of the Homestead Act.